squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L06-ArgoCD.md

 ![](Images/a55.png)

-Now that you have completely
+Now that you have completely deployed application using CI/CD on Jenkins and ArgoCD respectively